Antiferromagnetic domain walls under spin-orbit torque: The model

 \section{The model}

 We consider a spin chain $\Spin_i$ with antiferromagnetic exchange, Dzyaloshinskii-Moriya (DM) interaction, and perpendicular anisotropy.
 The magnetic energy is

-where $J, \DM, \Anisotropy$ are positive parameters, and the spin variables have length $|\Spin_i|=s$ with $s$ a dimensionless number.
+where $J, \DM, \Anisotropy$ are positive parameters and the spin variables have length $|\Spin_i|=s$ with $s$ a dimensionless number.
 The energy $\Energy^d$ has units of inverse time.
-We will mainly study the case with no DM interaction ($\DM=0$), but we will comment on the effect of the DM in most of the cases studied.
 We will study antiferromagnetic domain walls and their dynamics.
+We will mainly study the case with no DM interaction ($\DM=0$), but will comment on the effect of DM in all the studied cases.
 For probing the dynamics of the antiferromagnet, we will assume spin torque produced by polarized electrons injected into the sample.
 The equations of motion for the spins are